robertwhunter/SLAMtrak/readme_private.md

 ## Priority:

 - check and update README files (for smallSLAM and slamtrack)
-- add in filename to headers in Rmd files
+- get the exp_setup.png bit working in QC Rmd
 - add in candidate gene analysis (e.g. for miR-122 vs. other miRs)
 - add in gene labels to plot with ggrepel()
 - add in bespoke chunks for smallRNA analysis - e.g. TC by biotype